apache/comdev-site/source/_index.md

 If you're new to the ASF, and are looking for where to get involved, [you can find relevant information here](/tags/newcomers.html).

+RSS feeds allow you to subscribe to our content, section pages such as the [blog](/blog/) and [pmc](/pmc/) pages each have their own feed.
 </div>

 <a name="Index-Startingpoints"></a>